abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Integer
 - **Description**:
-  - nbands_sto>0: Number of stochastic orbitals to calculate in SDFT and MDFT.
-More bands obtain more precise results or smaller stochastic errors ($ \propto 1/\sqrt{N_{\chi}}$);
+  - nbands_sto > 0: This parameter determines the number of stochastic orbitals to be calculated in both SDFT and MDFT.
+Increasing the number of bands will result in more precise results and smaller stochastic errors ($ \propto 1/\sqrt{N_{\chi}}$);
+  If you want to perform MDFT, you should set the parameter [nbands](#nbands), which represents the number of KS orbitals.
+  - nbands_sto = 0: This means that a KSDFT calculation will be executed.
-  - nbands_sto=0: Complete basis will be used to replace stochastic orbitals with the Chebyshev method (CT) and it will get the results the same as KSDFT without stochastic errors.
+  - nbands_sto = all: This uses all complete basis to replace stochastic orbitals with the Chebyshev method (CT), resulting in the same results as KSDFT without stochastic errors
-  - If you want to do MDFT. [nbands](#nbands) which represents the number of KS orbitals should be set.
 - **Default**: 256

 ### nche_sto